afronski/awsgentleman-aws-code-services-example/README.md

 ## Description

-Set of tools used for a *Twitch* stream about *AWS Code* services family.
+Set of tools used for a *live stream* about *AWS Code* services family.

 ## Prerequisites